vibhavgaur/vibhavgaur.github.io/content/posts/OvercastDesktopDarkMode.md

 Tags: CSS, dark mode
 Slug: overcast-dark-mode
 Authors: Vibhav Gaur
-Summary: A simple modification to make the Overcast desktop website have a dark theme.
+Blurb: A simple modification to make the Overcast desktop website have a dark theme.
 PageType: BlogEntry

 [Overcast](https://overcast.fm/) is the best podcast app out there.
 It sucks for Android users because its only available on iPhone, iPad, and Apple watch.
 But it has a web interfact which runs on any browser.
 Seriously, its great, so check it out.